Avoid These 7 Black Hat SEO Link Building Techniques

 6. Article Directory Links

-Why do these techniques negatively impact your SEO and reputation?
+Why do these techniques negatively impact website SEO and brand reputation?